The Nordic Africa Institute

 Time: Tuesday, 19 November 2024, 15.15- 17.00 (CET)

-The Claude Ake Memorial Lecture will be held both virtually on Zoom and in person at the main building of Uppsala University.
+The Claude Ake Memorial Lecture was held both virtually on Zoom and in person at the main building of Uppsala University.

 In 2023, Southern Africa was hit by a devastating tropical cyclone, Freddy.
 Malawi was affected the most, with landslides and mudslides killing more than 1,000 people and forcing hundreds of thousands to flee their homes.
 In this lecture, Professor Nick Mdika Tembo discusses systemic vulnerabilities and the role of different actors in disaster risk reduction and management.
 Join us to explore how trauma connects past and present, revealing enduring emotional and physical scars left by the cyclone.